 The answer?
 Yes.

-There are many reasons why Nokia lost its dominant position in the cell phone market.
+There are many reasons why Nokia lost its dominant position in the cell phone industry.
 There is general consensus that these reasons include being too slow to move into the smartphone market and not responding quickly enough to the threats from competitors.

 The story holds many lessons for companies.
 Business schools around the world use Nokia’s rise and fall as a case study.
 However, Nokia has an important lesson for individuals as well: Never stop learning; never stop growing; never stop innovating.